pex-labs/picolauncher/README.md

 ### Build from source

 To build from source, you need to have a [rust toolchain](https://www.rust-lang.org/tools/install) installed.
-To build **PicoLauncher** for all platforms, there is a provided build script at `dev/scripts/build_linux.sh` and `dev/scripts/build_windows.sh`.
-The built files are present in the `build_<platform>/` directory, as well as zipped up in `build_<platform>.zip`.
+To build **PicoLauncher** for all platforms, there is a provided build script at `dev/scripts/build-linux-x86_64.sh`, `dev/scripts/build-windows.sh`, etc. The built files are present in the `build/build-<platform>` directory, as well as zipped up in `build-<platform>.zip`.
 This is the same build that is distributed in the pre-compiled release.

 ## Adding custom games